Hastings.jpg

 Sep 1.jpg

-MBB Sussex.jpgIt’s 1984, and Mr A F Hill of Barclays, wants to mark the closure of his former Martins Branch at Brighton North Street by producing a pamphlet entitled “Martins Bank Branches in Sussex”.
+In 1984, Martins Bank Colleague Mr A F Hill, now of Barclays, wants to mark the closure of his former Martins Branch at Brighton North Street by producing a pamphlet entitled “Martins Bank Branches in Sussex”.
 His aim is to leave some kind of permanent record of Martins’ involvement with the county of Sussex, before, as he puts it “memories fade” and “remaining records are lost to view”.
-With the help of former colleagues, he produces an excellent pamphlet which records in some detail the origins – and the fate – of Martins’ 1930s expansion into the South of England.
-The following extract looks at the short life of our Hastings branch, and then Martins Bank Magazine pays the branch a visit about a year after it is first opened.
+With the help of former colleagues, he produces an excellent pamphlet which records in some detail the origins – and the fate – of Martins’ 1930s expansion into this part of Southern England.

 Sep 1.jpg